DudeNation/dudenation.github.io/_posts/2024-11-18-intigriti-ctf.md

 ```
 - Injects proxy settings to redirect requests to internal web service.

-To know why we use thus stream options is that: <br>
+To know why we use this stream options is that: <br>
-From this article: https://www.php.net/manual/en/context.ftp.php <br>
+From this [FTP context options](https://www.php.net/manual/en/context.ftp.php) article <br>
 There is a statement that says:
 ```
 FTP context options: